Obesity is a Chronic Disease, Surgery is the Best Treatment

-Most individuals who are obese have at some point felt discriminated against because others tell them they “just eat too much”.
-However, obesity is often not simply caused by overeating.
-One of the reasons that obesity is such a common disease is that it is quite complex, with many genetic and environmental factors contributing to a person’s excess weight.
+Many individuals who are obese have felt discriminated against because others tell them they “just eat too much”.
+Obesity is often not simply caused by overeating, but rather by a complex interplay of genetic and environmental factors.
 Studies have shown that dieting and exercise alone are not enough to provide long-term durable weight loss once a person is obese.
-Many attempt a number of different diets with little success over the course of their lifetime, with 95% of diets resulting in the person regaining the weight they lost within two years, and sometimes gaining even more.
-Most overweight individuals can relate to this frustrating “yo-yoing” in their weight over many years.
+Often people try different diets with little success during their lifetime.
+95% of diets result in the person regaining the weight they lost within two years, and sometimes gaining even more.

 Most overweight people can relate to this frustrating cycle over many years.
 Some medications can help although many patients find the side effects troublesome and the results disappointing.
 Obesity is not just an issue of cosmetic appearance and eating too much.
 It is a complex disease with several causes that get progressively worse and, therefore, require lifetime control and treatment.
 Obese individuals are at an increased risk of serious medical conditions such as diabetes, sleep apnea, high blood pressure, certain types of cancer, high cholesterol, heart disease, stroke, GERD, liver disease, Alzheimer’s disease, limited mobility and bone pain, depression, and poor self-image.
 Many diseases that are related to obesity can have long-term damaging effects on the body.
 The bottom line is that obesity left untreated will shorten your life span.